 It is expected that students will first discuss any and all concerns and complaints regarding academic issues with the course instructor.
 Open communication and the use of appropriate channels to resolve complaints are key to student's academic and professional success.
 If, after discussing a concern or complaint with the instructor the student feels that the issue is unresolved, the student may bring the issue to the Program Director.
 If the complaint or appeal is not resolved at the Program level the student should refer to the student complaint process in the Helena College student handbook and/or the Helena College catalogue for timelines and additional information.
 The complaints may be a general complaint, a course complaint, which includes a final course grade appeal, or an assignment grade dispute.
-Grade appeals follow the Helena College catalog guidelines.
-General complaints or grievances follow the Helena College student policies located in the Helena College Student Handbook.
+Grade appeals follow the Helena College student policies located in the Helena College Student Handbook.